-Below are the 2018 Offshore Symposium Distinguished Speakers.
-2019 will be coming soon.
+Below are some of the 2019 Offshore Symposium Distinguished Speakers.
+More to be coming soon.

 Panel Discussion Members

 “Adapting Mooring Design and Standards for the Next Generation of Offshore Platforms”

 Senior Advisor, Chevron ETCKai-tung (KT) Ma is a senior advisor at Chevron, specialized in mooring engineering, reliability of marine structures, and drilling riser analysis.
 He has 25 years of industry experience after his PhD in naval architecture and offshore engineering from University of California at Berkeley in 1994.
 His recent work was focused on mooring system designs and installations for Chevron’s fleet of floating production facilities around the world from Gulf of Mexico, West Africa to Southeast Asia.
 In recent years he has become known with his work on mooring integrity and has been promoting a better reliability through improved station-keeping standards.
 Helping the industry, he has been serving as co-chair/member/champion for API, ISO committees, DeepStar research program, etc. Over the years, he has published 36 technical papers and 4 patents.